synoti21/BOJ-Bot/README.md

 - Type `npm start` to start the bot

 For those who prefer using Docker container, follow the instruction:
+- Fill the environment variable in the Dockerfile
 - Build a image and run a container
 ```
 docker build -t <image name> .